php-mime-mail-parser/php-mime-mail-parser/README.md

         			-o content_filter=myhook:dummy
 ```

-The php script must use the fourth method to work with this configuration.
+The PHP script must use the fourth method (see above) to work with this configuration.

 And finally the easiest way is to use my SaaS https://mailcare.io